University of Providence Nursing Programs

 The mission of the Division of Nursing is to prepare nursing graduates at any level to be leaders of healthcare.
 Graduates are excellent communicators, clinicians and change agents.
 A graduate is a lifelong learner who enhances the health of all through excellence in nursing by providing evidence based practice that is population centered, and grounded in spiritual, ethical and compassionate care.

-The University nursing programs are designed to meet the needs of nursing caregivers within Providence St. Joseph Health and other health systems passionate about providing innovation in values-based nursing care.
+The University nursing programs are designed to meet the needs of nursing caregivers within Providence Health and other health systems passionate about providing innovation in values-based nursing care.
 Our vision is health for a better world through nursing.

 Which Program is Right for Me?